-PHYSICAL EDUCATION (Kindergarten through Twelve) The physical education curriculum, open to men and women, includes a selection of courses from within the broad areas of general education, general professional education, specific professional education (including the physical education major and minor, if selected), and unstructured electives.
-Graduates are awarded a degree of Bachelor of Science in Education upon the completion of a 130 semester hour program.
+PHYSICAL EDUCATION (Kindergarten through Twelve) The physical education curriculum includes a selection of courses from within the broad areas of general education, general professional education, specific professional education, and electives.
+Graduates are awarded a degree of Bachelor of Science in Education upon the completion of a 130-semester hour program.

-The major program in physical education qualifies candidates to teach physical education in grades K-6, 7-12, K-12 depending upon the major option selected.
-Candidates may opt for a 30-credit specialty for teaching physical education in elementary schools, or a secondary school specialty.
-In either instance, the candidate also selects an 18-credit area of concentration (minor).
-A third option provides for a 40-credit broad field major which prepares students for teaching in grades K-12 and includes introductory courses in health and recreation.
-There is no minor requirement with the broad field major.
+The major program in physical education qualifies candidates to teach physical education in grades K-6, 7-12, or K-12 depending upon the major option selected.
+Those who elect the 30-credit focus upon either grades K-6 or 7-12 will also select an 18-credit minor.
+Students who prefer a broader teacher preparation focus may select the 48-credit hour comprehensive program that leads to certification for grades K-12; no minor is required.
 Candidates in all three major options will earn a minimum of eight credits in activity skill courses where they will demonstrate competency in a variety of sports from intermediate to advanced levels.
-A fourth option in leisure studies provides a 30-credit specialty for those seeking employment other than in a school setting.
-A minor is required with this option.